South Yorkshire Transport: Rotherham

 Buses in Rotherham were based at a large garage on Midland Road, which was also home to the central engineering works of South Yorkshire Transport.
 In 1992, the Midland Road works were contracted to refurbish 220 of London Buses' AEC Routemasters with new drivelines and interiors.
 Following the sale of the company to FirstBus, the Midland Road works were retained and later repurposed as the FirstGroup's Commercial Unit for the repainting and refurbishment of the group's buses.
 The Midland Road garage and FirstGroup's Commercial Unit closed in 2017, with demolition of the Midland Road site commencing in 2023 following the site's use as an armed police training facility and a COVID-19 mass testing centre.

+Midland Road garage was also latterly home to Coachline, South Yorkshire Transport's coaching operation, which was initially founded by SYPTE in the 1980s at Leadmill Road garage through merging the PTE's multiple coach operating licences.
+After deregulation, Coachline expanded with the acquisitions of SUT and Sheaf Line, moving to the former's Charlotte Road garage before moving eventually back to Leadmill Road in 1993 amid Mainline's rationalisation of the merged subsidiary.
+In May 1996, Coachline, by then having moved to Midland Road, was sold to former Scancoaches managing director Glen Harrison and former Yorkshire Traction depot manager Alan Draisey.
+A new company named South Yorkshire Coachline Ltd was formed, operating from a section of Midland Road garage until the company entered receivership.

 Sheffield

-Buses in Sheffield were initially operated from five garages; East Bank, Greenland Road, Halfway, Herries Road and Leadmill.
-The latter two were closed by Mainline in 1994, while East Bank garage was closed in 1994 but later reopened in the same year and renamed Olive Grove.
+Buses in Sheffield were initially operated from five garages; East Bank, Greenland Road, Halfway, Herries Road and Leadmill, with the latter two closed by Mainline in 1994.
+East Bank garage was also closed in 1994, however it was reopened later in 1994 and renamed Olive Grove.